lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

        Signed by CA
 ~~~

-# Production of Diffie-Hellman Public Key Certification Requests {#enroll-dh}
+# Production of DH, ECDH, RSA-KEM, and ML-KEM Public Key Certification Requests {#enroll-dh}

 Part of a certification request is a signature over the request;
+DH and ECDH are key agreement algorithms and RSA-KEM and ML-KEM
-Diffie-Hellman is a key agreement algorithm and cannot be used to
+are key encapsulation mechanisms (KEM) are and cannot be used to
 directly produce the required signature object.  {{DH-POP}} provides
-two ways to produce the necessary signature value.
+three ways to produce the necessary signature value.
 This document
 also defines a signature algorithm that does not provide a POP value,
 but can be used to produce the necessary signature value.